 Be yourself; be honest about your goals and aspirations, and you will get in.

-Statement of Purpose Examples
+Statement of Purpose Example

 Checklist for a Statement of Purpose

-Writing is just half of the work.
+Mastering how to write a statement of purpose is just half of the work.
 The most important part is editing; piecing your work together and making it flow.
 We’ve put together a checklist that you can follow for proofreading.
 Each statement of purpose is unique; these points can vary depending on your statement.
 If you feel like something is missing from the list, let us know in the comments and we’ll add it:

 - Introduce yourself;